smooks/smooks-examples/pipelines/README.md

 The selector for this pipeline is set to `#document`; not `record`. `#document`, which denotes the opening root tag, leads to the pipeline firing only once, necessary for creating a single EDIFACT document header and footer.
 The enumeration of `record` events is covered later.

-The subsequent pipeline config leverages `core:delegate-reader` to convert the event stream into a stream `edifact:unparser` (covered furthered on) can understand:
+The subsequent pipeline config leverages `core:rewrite` to convert the event stream into a stream `edifact:unparser` (covered furthered on) can understand:

 ```xml
 <!-- smooks-config.xml -->